You cannot copy content of this website, your IP is being recorded

 How Do You Know if TMJ is Causing Headaches?

-Temporomandibular joint or TMJ disorder are a classification of conditions that often cause headaches and jaw pain.
-Studies also show that headaches can cause TMJ symptoms to be affected as well.
-It is always best to refer to your health care provider to be certain, but there are some symptoms of TMJ that you yourself can look for at home.
+Temporomandibular joint, or TMJ, disorder is a classification of conditions that often cause headaches and jaw pain.
+Studies also indicate that headaches can affect TMJ symptoms.
+It is always best to refer to your health care provider to be certain, but there are some symptoms of TMJ that you can look for at home.

-When it comes to TMJ headaches, safe and reliable treatment plans need further studying, but in the meantime, there are many things one can do to reduce frequency and severity of headaches associated with jaw pain.
+When it comes to TMJ headaches, safe and reliable treatment plans need further study, but in the meantime, there are many things one can do to reduce the frequency and severity of headaches associated with jaw pain.

 Simple things like lifestyle changes, including the avoidance of eating hard or chewy foods.
-Reducing stress works great too by lowering one’s desire to grind their teeth either while awake or while sleeping.
-Taking anti-inflammatory medications such as Aleve or Advil are reported to work as well.
-Additionally, some herbal supplements, such as curcumin turmeric tablets or tea are a great method too.
+Reducing stress is also effective at lowering the desire to grind one’s teeth, whether awake or asleep.
+Taking anti-inflammatory medications such as Aleve or Advil is reported to work as well.
+Additionally, our team recommends some herbal supplements, such as curcumin, turmeric tablets, or tea, which is a great method too.

-A jaw massage can increase blood flow to the jaw causing a relaxation effect, reducing the chances of grinding the teeth.
+A jaw massage can increase blood flow to the jaw, leading to relaxation and reducing the chances of teeth grinding.
 Jaw exercises throughout the day are useful tools.
-Icing of the jaw or applying a heating pad have also shown to be useful treatments easily done from home as well.
+Icing of the jaw or applying a heating pad has also been shown to be a useful treatment easily done from home as well.

-Taking a hot bath before bed, listening to relaxing music, can all be useful in helping you to relax, reducing the chances of grinding of the teeth during sleep.
-Practicing meditation and deep breathing exercises throughout the day, and at night, helps the entire body to relax and take in more oxygen.
-This will allow for a better quality and longer duration of sleep, which reduces the chances of grinding the teeth while in a dream state and allows the body to heal quicker and more efficiently – all contributing to a better overall quality of life.
+Taking a hot bath before bed and listening to relaxing music can all be useful in helping you to relax, reducing the chances of grinding of the teeth during sleep.
+Practicing meditation and deep breathing exercises throughout the day and at night helps the entire body relax and take in more oxygen.
+This will allow for better quality and longer duration of sleep, which reduces the chances of grinding the teeth while in a dream state and allows the body to heal quicker and more efficiently—all contributing to a better overall quality of life.

 Our Locations